RancidDax/namazu.tools/top.md

 Light Party 1 will always anchor West, and Light Party 2 will either be pushed South for Mid Glitch, or East for Remote Glitch.

-If the stack players are part of the **same light party** the south most stack relative to the eye must swap positions with their partner. **(video)**
+If the stack players are part of the **same light party** the north most stack relative to the eye must swap positions with their partner. **(video)**

 {: .tanks }
 > Between the start of the phase and after party synergy Omega-M has changed to Omega-F and vice versa, meaning you will both have to re-provoke your boss.

 {: .everyone }
-> The party should pre-position at South-West for the upcoming mechanic.
+> The party should pre-position at South-South-West for the upcoming mechanic.

 After ~5 auto-attacks from each boss, both Omega-M and Omega-F will cast:

 ### Limitless Synergy

+{: .everyone }
+> The party should pre-position at South-South-West for this mechanic.

 {: .damage }
 > As the Limitless Synergy cast finishes the Packet Filter debuff will disappear, allowing about 1/2 GCDs of cleave damage.